-Have you heard IGOR yet?
-If not, stop snoozin!
-Following a tantalizing dripfeed of clips, Tyler, the Creator, real name Tyler Gregory Okonma, aka Ace, aka Tron Cat, aka Sam, Dr TC and Wolf Haley, just released his sixth full-length, and it’s perhaps too soon to call it a damn masterpiece, but those are the words that spring to mind.
+Earlier this year, Tyler, the Creator, real name Tyler Gregory Okonma, aka Ace, aka Tron Cat, aka Sam, Dr TC and Wolf Haley, released IGOR, his sixth full-length album and it was nothing short of a damn masterpiece.

 It’s now more than a decade since Tyler emerged as the face of Odd Future Wolf Gang Kill Them All, the controversial Californian skater crew/rap collective that would provide a platform for the successes of Earl Sweatshirt, The Internet, Frank Ocean and more.
 The group’s ringleader has since graduated from rapping about “fucking faggots” and being banned from entering the UK to writing a soundtrack for a children’s Christmas film, helming a global fashion brand, running a music festival, producing a fucking scented candle and becoming one of the biggest rappers in the world.
 Here’s how he got from then to now, via 25 of the very best Tyler, the Creator songs.